Municipal waste

 Environment

-[1] BBetween 2019 and 2020, there is a big break in the figures.
-The European Union decided to better monitor the transition to a circular economy and the recycling rate in member states.
-The definition of municipal waste was therefore equalized in all member states.
-Municipal waste is henceforth defined as waste from households and waste from other sources, such as retail, administration, education, health services, accommodation and food services, and other services and activities, which is similar in nature and composition to waste from households.
+[1] Between 2019 and 2020, there is a big break in the figures.
+The European Union decided to better monitor the transition to a circular economy and the recycling rates in the Member States.
+The definition of municipal waste was therefore harmonised in all Member States.
+Municipal waste is now defined as waste from households and waste from other sources, such as retail, administration, education, health services, accommodation and food services, and other services and activities, which is similar in nature and composition to waste from households.
 Therefore, municipal waste includes, inter alia, waste from park and garden maintenance, such as leaves, grass and tree clippings, and waste from market and street cleaning services, such as the content of litter containers and sweepings except materials such as sand, rock, mud or dust.
-For Belgium, this means that the source of municipal waste is much wider compared to 2019 and earlier.
-Hence, waste production (and treatment) is a lot higher than before.
+For Belgium, this means that the source of municipal waste is much wider than in 2019 and before.
+Waste production (and treatment) is therefore much more significant than before.

 Graph